(image from http://bit.ly/1qqjlEB)

-Today, with 2019 just around the corner it’s time to take stock and weigh up some dispiriting odds.
+Today, with 2022 just around the corner it’s time to take stock and weigh up some dispiriting odds.
 It would seem that my car is not going to fly me to the shops any time soon.
-Also, bio-mechanical owls (pictured above), ruthless humanoid AI warrior replicants, mile-high mega buildings and off-world colonies where I can ‘begin again in a golden land of opportunity and adventure’ are not on the menu either.
+Also, bio-mechanical owls (pictured above), ruthless humanoid AI warrior replicants, mile-high mega buildings and off-world colonies where I can ‘begin again in a golden land of opportunity and adventure’ are not on the menu.
 My 11-year-old self is disappointed.
 But looking to the positive side, how would the 1982 me react to the actual modern technology of my everyday life?

-The younger, slack-jawed and bug-eyed (now surgically corrected) version of myself would be irrefutably agog to know that a lot of my grown-up working day is spent battling soulless, implacable AI–lite circuit boards that are intent on turning fine-tuned meaning into a nonsense soup.
-Here’s the enigmatic formula for how this works, a coda cracked by me while operating on the editorial front line: (1) a publisher accepts an author’s manuscript.
+The younger, slack-jawed and bug-eyed version of myself would be irrefutably agog to know that a lot of my grown-up working day is spent battling soulless, implacable AI-lite circuit boards that are intent on turning fine-tuned meaning into a nonsense soup.
+Here’s the enigmatic formula for how this works, a coda cracked by me on while operating on the editorial front line: (1) a publisher accepts an author’s manuscript.
 (2) Words are edited so that the story makes sense and is attractive to readers, and the manuscript is reborn as a book.
 (3) Editors and proof-readers then scour the freshly made pages, removing errors, typos and other imperfections.
 (4) The gilded lily is then printed and goes on sale to much aplomb.
-Finally, (5) those sculpted camera-ready printed pages are fed into a computer that is meant to turn the publication into an eBook – an ethereal digital facsimile of an actual thing – but which randomly, horrifically, adds spelling mistakes, weird characters, bad word/line breaks, extra spaces and all sorts of other digital atrocities.
+Finally, (5) those beautiful camera-ready printed pages are fed into a computer that is meant to turn the publication into an eBook – an ethereal digital facsimile of an actual thing – but which randomly, horrifically, adds spelling mistakes, weird characters, bad word/line breaks, extra spaces and all sorts of other digital atrocities.
 This corrupted, typo-littered eBook then goes on sale.
 After all, it’s already been edited and proofed several times – right?

 Both the old and young versions of myself are righteously offended by this turn of events, and the editorial spirit is forged in the white-hot furnace of indignation…